oceanbase-devhub/ai-workshop-2024/README.md

 poetry run python utils/prepare_bgem3.py
 ```

-The model is already downloaded on the machines provided by the workshop.
+The size of BGE-M3 model is about 2 ~ 3 GB, so it will take some time to download it which depends on network situation.
 If the model is already downloaded, this step takes about half a minute to load the model.
 When the model is ready, you will see the following message:

 ```bash
 Fetching 30 files: 100%|████████████████████████████████████████████████████████████████| 30/30 [00:00<00:00, 104509.24it/s]